mohamedelhafy/calc_project/README.md

 Splitbyadd check all index until we found -or + operation  then splitbymul is called After return we check again all index after -or + operationAnd execute other operations

 <img src="https://user-images.githubusercontent.com/77008342/104136726-98e5c580-53a0-11eb-9ec2-f965bc46e02d.png" width="500" height="300">

+End-Cont function:-

+this function will be executed when the string is empty which is the end of the string so, this function gets the final value of the equation.

+Add-count function:-

+this function is called when the next character (sym-add) is the '+' sign so, this function calculate the blocks before and after this sign then, it executes the adding operation

+Sub-cont function:-
+this function is called when the next character (sym-add) is the '-' sign so, this function calculates the blocks before and after it and then, executes subtracting process.